 The Political Structure: The political structure is very simple.
 There is a low-income political incumbent in office who faces a political challenger who belongs to the other group - the minority 'rich'.
+In addition, we assume that at this stage identity is irrelevant (i.e. not salient), even though the incumbent has the B marker.
 Individuals compare their expected payoffs from the incumbent and the challenger, and vote for the politician under whom their payoff is higher.
 If elected, this rich political challenger will adopt his preferred policy $a_1$ in the next (final) period.

 Given this political structure, there are only two scenarios under which a political challenger from the rich group (in a minority) can get elected and enact $a_1$ .
 The first possibility is that sheer chance may play a role in enabling his election.
 In particular, the political incumbent's relative popularity shock $\delta$ , where $\delta \sim \left[-\frac{1}{2\psi}, \frac{1}{2\psi}\right]$ may affect the electoral fortunes of the challenger.
 The second possibility, is the one we focus on.
-Here the political challenger actively tries to get elected
+Here the political challenger actively tries to get elected (and enact $a_1$ ) through engaging in "ideational" politics.